luisaveiro/docker-vuejs-template/README.md

 This is caused by the host-container file system configuration.
 [Docker documentation](https://docs.docker.com/docker-for-mac/osxfs-caching/#performance-implications-of-host-container-file-system-consistency) provides information on Docker implementations of volume mount.

-**[Solution]** Access Docker container terminal and run `yarn cache clean` command.
+**[Solution]** run `make clean-yarn-cache` alias command or access the Docker container terminal and run `yarn cache clean` command.
 Running this command will clear the global cache.
 It will be populated again the next time `yarn` or `yarn install` is run.
 </details>

 ## License